stefanspringer1/SwiftWorkflow/README.md

 ### Logging to an execution in a concurrent context

-In a concurrent context, use:

-- `execution.parallel` to create a copy of an `execution`.
+In a concurrent context, use `execution.parallel` to create a copy of an `execution`.
-- `ExecutionDatabase()` to create a new execution database.

 Example: